Classical Guitar Reach Foundation -

 Any classical guitarist residing permanently in India can apply for our courses.

-Write a brief description about yourself, your musical experiences and how you plan to benefit from being a CGRFI member/participant.
+Write a brief description about yourself, your musical experiences and how you plan to benefit from being a CGRF mentee.

 After we receive your application, you may be invited to a video interview.
 Following the interview, and other verifications, we will announce the result.
-If you’ve been selected for a free course & membership with us, we will send you a contract with our rules & regulations.
+If you’ve been selected for a mentorship with us, we will send you a contract with our rules & regulations.

 For more information please have a look at our F.A.Q. section on musical skillset requirement and technological requirements